 - 1. What acts and behavior constitute sexual harassment, including the fact that sexual harassment could occur between people of the same sex and could involve sexual violence. - 2.
 A clear message that students do not have to endure sexual harassment under any circumstance. - 3.
-Encouragement to report observed instances of sexual harassment even where the victim of the harassment has not complained. - 4.
-Information about the District's procedure for investigating complaints and the person(s) to whom a report of sexual harassment should be made. - 5.
-Information about the rights of students and parents to file a criminal complaint, as applicable, including the right to file a civil or criminal complaint while the District investigation of a sexual harassment complaint continues.
+Encouragement to report observed instances of sexual harassment even when the victim of the harassment has not complained. - 4.
+A clear message that student safety is the District's primary concern, and that any separate rule violation involving an alleged victim or any other person reporting a sexual harassment incident will be addressed separately and will not affect the manner in which the sexual harassment complaint will be received, investigated, or resolved. - 5.
+A clear message that, regardless of a complainant's noncompliance with the writing, timeline, or other formal filing requirements, every sexual harassment allegation that involves a student, whether as the complainant, respondent, or victim of the harassment, will be investigated and action will be taken to respond to harassment, prevent recurrence, and address any continuing effect on students. - 6.
+Information about the District's procedure for investigating complaints and the person(s) to whom a report of sexual harassment should be made. - 7.
+Information about the rights of students and parents to file a civil or criminal complaint, as applicable, including the right to file a civil or criminal complaint while the District investigation of a sexual harassment complaint continues. - 8.
+A clear message that, when needed, the District will implement supportive measures to ensure a safe school environment for a student who is the complainant or victim of sexual harassment and/or other students during an investigation.